-Pasadena’s USC Pacific Asia Museum has opened its newest exhibition, “Intervention: Fresh Perspectives after 50 Years,” which brings together seven Asian American artists and scholars who created new artworks that provide new ways to view and engage with the museum’s history and its collection of Asian and Pacific Island art.
+Pasadena’s USC Pacific Asia Museum’s “Intervention: Fresh Perspectives after 50 Years,” brings together seven Asian American artists and scholars who created new artworks that provide new ways to view and engage with the museum’s history and its collection of Asian and Pacific Island art.
+If you haven’t seen it, time is short; the exhibition ends February 6, 2022.

 Asian diasporic artists participating in Intervention include Antonius Bui, Audrey Chan, Jennifer Ling Datchuk, Amir Fallah, Akiko Jackson, Alan Nakagawa, and kate-hers RHEE.